kacperzuk/seconn/README.md

 Message type is EncryptedData (0x02).
 Payload contains:

-1. a CBC-MAC signature of ciphertext that follows (128b; Encrypt-then-MAC)
+1. a CBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC, no padding)
-2. Encrypted message (ciphertext) (max 1040B).
+2. Encrypted message (ciphertext).
 See Message Encryption for details.

 Message encryption
 ----

-plaintext can have max 1023Bt

-1. prepend plaintext with 128 bits of random data (that way initialization vector doesn't matter)
+1. prepend plaintext with one block (16B) of random data (that way initialization vector doesn't matter or is sent with data, depends how you look at this)
-2. pad plaintext according to PKCS7
+2. pad plaintext according to PKCS7 (if `N` bytes must be inserted, insert `N` bytes of value `N`)
-3. encrypt prepended, padded plaintext using CBC, AES-128
+3. encrypt prepended, padded plaintext using CBC, AES-128.
+IV doesn't matter, you can use anything.

 Receiving message
 ----

 When EncryptedData (0x02) frame is received, the receiver should:

-1. verify that payload has length that is a multiply of 128b (otherwise silently discard)
+1. verify that payload has length that is a multiply of 16B (otherwise silently discard)
-1. verify that the CBC-MAC signature (first 16B) is valid for the whole remainder of payload (ciphertext) (otherwise silently discard this frame)
+1. verify that the CBC-MAC signature (first 16B) is valid for the remainder of payload (ciphertext) (otherwise silently discard this frame)
-2. decrypt ciphertext into plaintext
+2. decrypt ciphertext using CBC decryption with AES
 3. drop first block of plaintext (16B)
 4. read value of last byte of plaintext (PN)
 5. verify that last PN bytes of plaintext have value PN (otherwise silently discard this frame)
 6. drop last PN bytes of plaintext
-7. ...
-8. profit!
+7. return plaintext to app